christinebr/BioSim_G08_Christine_Marie/docs/index.rst

 island between calls.

-The simulation can also handle other islands, as long as they follow the descriptions: only consisting of the prescribed four types of landscapes, and all outer cell should be water cells.
-This has to be specified when initialising.
+The simulation can also handle other islands, as long as they follow the requirements: only consisting of the prescribed four types of landscapes, and all outer cell should be water cells.
+The geography of the island must be specified when initialising the :class:`BioSim` instance.

 Contents
 -----------